prianyu/calculator/README.md

 # calculator
+A mathematical expression parser for Javascript.

++ Works in Wechat miniProgram
++ Supports IE9+
++ Supports AMD/CommonJS
++ Supports custom operators

-A mathematical expression parser for Javascript.You can use the util to parse a mathematical expression into an Reverse Polish Notation or evaluate it.For example,when you parse `1+2*3`，you will get the expression `+ * 3 2 1` and the result `7`.
+You can use the util to parse a mathematical expression into an Reverse Polish Notation or evaluate it.For example,when you parse `1+2*3`，you will get the expression `+ * 3 2 1` and the result `7`.

 ## Installation